rjmahfuztech/doctor-portals/README.md

 ### Features

 1. Authentication system with google.
-2. An authentication person can geth service.
+2. An authentication person can get service.
 3. Different Admin Panel and User Panel